questdb/documentation/clients/ingest-python.md

     sender.flush()
 ```

 In this case, the designated timestamp will be the one at execution time.
-Let's see now an example with timestamps,
-auto-flushing, and error reporting.
+Let's see now an example with timestamps, custom auto-flushing, basic auth, and error reporting.

 ```python
 from questdb.ingress import Sender, IngressError, TimestampNanos